Guide to Melbourne Tummy Tuck Prices – Abdominoplasty Surgery Cost

 In order to get coverage from your Private Health Fund, you will need an MBS Item number and the right level of cover.
 You will most likely only be partially covered for the cost of the surgery.
 Medicare only covers some Abdominoplasty patients based on meeting strict criteria.

-Read more about Medicare funding of Tummy Tuck Surgery.
+Read more about Medicare funding for Tummy Tuck Surgery.

 For more information Download Medicare and Health Insurance Guide!